Edward B. Sell: Biography

 Sell was the founder of the United States Chung Do Kwan Association (USCDKA) and the only non-Asian person to be recognized by the World Taekwondo Federation as a 9th Dan Black Belt in the Chung Do Kwan school of Taekwondo, making him the highest ranked non-Asian Tae Kwon Do practitioner in the world.
 Grandmaster Sell was a member of the United States Air Force from 1959 to 1967.
 For much of this time, he was stationed at Osan Air Base in Korea, where he began to study Tae Kwon Do.
 In 1963, he was the first American to compete in the 1st Taekwondo National Championship, Seoul, Korea.
 In 1973, he was certified as an International Referee at the 1st International Referee Course held at the Kukkiwon.
 Sell was also on the original committee accepting the World Taekwondo Federation and the Kukkiwon.
 He was a USA Team Coach (1973), and on the WTF Technical Committee (1975).
 On August 18, 1967 he formed the U.S. Chung Do Kwan Association.
 In 1969 he published America's first Tae Kwon Do training manual, Forces of Tae Kwon Do, and he has been featured on the cover of the Tae Kwon Do Times twice, in September 1988 and June 1997.
 In the fall of 2011 Sr. Grandmaster Sell was declared as an "American Living Legend" by the South Korean government and will be included in the Taekwondo Park, Seoul, South Korea.

-Death

 Sell died on February 5, 2014.
 He was surrounded by his family and wife at his home in Lakeland, Florida.

-Family

-Both Sell’s wife, Grandmaster Brenda J. Sell, and their sons, Ronald Sell and Robert Sell, are high ranking black belts in Tae Kwon Do.
-Brenda holds the rank of 9th degree black belt, Ronald currently holds the rank of 7th degree black belt, and Robert holds the rank of 7th Degree Black Belt.
-In addition, Grandmaster Edward B. Sell's brother, Raymond Sell (deceased), held a master's degree in Taekwondo and formed the Maranatha Martial Arts Ministries (With Master David W. Sheram).
-Grandmaster Brenda Sell's brother, Mark Begley holds an 8th Degree Black Belt.